CMB.TECH: History

 In early April 2022, the merger with the Norwegian competitor Frontline Ltd. was announced.
 In the new constellation, the name Euronav would disappear, and the Frontline name would be retained.
 The combination would be led by Hugo De Stoop, the former CEO of Euronav.
 Existing Euronav shareholders would receive 1.45 Frontline shares for each Euronav share, giving them approximately 59% of the combination.
 The Saverys family opposed the merger and increased their stake in Euronav to 25% to block the transaction.
 In January 2023, Frontline withdrew its takeover bid.

 In October 2023, the two major shareholders, CMB and Frontline, reached an agreement.
 The takeover by Frontline could not proceed, but Frontline had acquired a significant package of Euronav shares.
 The agreement stipulated that Frontline would sell its 26% stake in Euronav to CMB for $18.43 per share and that Frontline would acquire 24 VLCC tankers from Euronav's fleet for $2.35 billion.
 The parties also decided to drop all lawsuits.
 After purchasing this share package, CMB obtained a majority stake of 53% in Euronav.
 On February 14, 2024, CMB made an offer for all Euronav shares it did not yet own, offering the same amount per share as agreed with Frontline.
 By March 18, CMB held just over 80% of Euronav shares.

 In April 2024, Euronav and Anglo-Eastern Univan Group reached an agreement on the sale of Euronav Ship Management Hellas.
 Euronav Ship Management Hellas was founded in 2005 and is based in Athens.
 This transaction will improve Anglo-Eastern's position in the Greek market and in crude oil tankers.

-On 7 February 2024, Euronav held a Special Meeting of Shareholders to approve the purchase of 100% of the shares of CMB.TECH NV for a total purchase price of USD 1.150 billion in cash.
+On 7 February 2024, Euronav held a Special Meeting of Shareholders to approve the purchase of 100% of the shares of CMB.TECH NV for a total purchase price of US$1.150 billion in cash.

 On 2 July 2024, Euronav held a Special General Meeting & Extraordinary General meeting to approve the name change of Euronav to CMB.TECH.
 The Extraordinary General meeting approved this resolution and the name change was effective as of 1 October 2024.

 On 2 July 2024 the company filed a request to change its ticker from EURN to CMBT.
 This change was effective as of 15 July on Euronext and NYSE.

 On 1 October 2024 the name of the company officially changed to CMB.TECH.